Publishing Agreements Explained: Representations, Warranties & Indemnification

 Common examples of representations and warranties in video game publishing agreements

-Most video game publishing agreements do contain (at least) the following representations and warranties:
+Most video game publishing agreements include at least the following representations and warranties:

 • The video game does not infringe on any intellectual property rights.